Dr. Jill Priest Amati, Program Coordinator

 Email address: email@example.com

-The Associate in Science (AS) degree in criminal justice provides graduates a solid foundation in the field of criminal justice and its basic components.
+The Associate in Science (AS) degree in criminal justice provides graduates with a solid foundation in the field of criminal justice and its basic components.
 The program offers practical knowledge that is integrated across core criminal justice courses and that is then combined with other relevant course work.
 The program emphasizes the development, structure, and function of the criminal justice system within the US, as well as ethical law enforcement practices and community relations.
 In addition, the program’s professional course work includes a management component that helps prepare graduates for administrative and leadership positions within the criminal justice system.

 Graduates are well prepared to enter a police academy or to seamlessly transfer into Alfred State's criminal justice program at the baccalaureate level.

 Recommended: Geometry and Biology